jasonpeace/ginkgo/README.md

 As the challenge mentions, this is a place to start from which we could improve.
 There are obvious next steps.

 - Add users and permissions
+- With users, we could filter the table on previous alignment requests
+- the alignment request table will need pagination
 - Tune the alignment algorithm to be more useful
 - expand the interface to allow configuring the aligner properties while also adding some guardrails to keep the alignment numbers reasonable